 Is Your Loved One in an Abusive Relationship?

-This is a question we hear often from family members and friends of people who are experiencing domestic violence.
-It can be so frustrating and heartbreaking to see someone you care about remain in an abusive relationship, and many people want to immediately go and “rescue” their loved one or convince them to “just leave.”
 But unfortunately it is not that simple; doing this could be very dangerous or make the situation worse.
-In order to truly help a person in an abusive relationship, it’s important to try and understand what they are going through, why they might stay in the abusive relationship and how you can support and shift power back to them.
+In order to truly help a person in an abusive relationship, it’s important to first determine if your loved one is in an abusive relationship.
+Then, try to understand what they are going through, why they might stay in the abusive relationship, and how you can support and shift power back to them.

 Victims of abuse are in a world of mental and emotional pain and confusion.
 Abusive people can be extremely romantic and persuasive at the beginning of a relationship.
 They will do and say anything to make the victim fall for them.
 Once the victim becomes attached or dependent, the abusive behavior becomes visible with words or through physical action.
 One tactic that abusive partners often use is to blame their partner for their abusive behavior.
 The victim begins to believe that it is their fault their partner has “changed” because “they used to be a great person” before the abuse.
 It’s so difficult to see that their partner, whom they love and care about, is actually manipulating them.